eriknihlen/openac-plugins/README.md

 ## What listing means

 A listed plugin has passed the mechanical checks and been looked at.
 It has not been audited.
 Plugins run with the full rights of the game client.
-A plugin can be blocked later, by id and version, with a reason the launcher shows.
+If deemed necessary, a plugin can be blocked later, by id and version, with a reason the launcher shows.

-## For the maintainer: publishing the list

-Plugin authors never do this; they open an issue, as above.
-The launcher reads the list from the latest release's asset, not from the file in this repository, so a commit alone changes nothing for players.
-Edit `plugins.json`, commit, then publish it as the asset of a new release:

-    gh release create list-YYYY-MM-DD plugins.json --title "Plugin list YYYY-MM-DD" --notes "..."

-The list must contain at least one plugin; the launcher refuses an empty one.